ezakhar/help/en/training-plans/training-plans-for-coaches.md

 * The system evaluates the correctness of the activity's performance;

-* There is detailed information available on every completed activity as well as reports on the whole training process;
+* Detailed information on every completed activity as well as reports on the whole training process are available;

 * In order to work according to the plan, athletes don't need to enable a paid tariff, they can use Staminity app on PC and smartphones for free.
 The paid Premium tariff provides additional possibilities for analyzing activities.